PragnaBattula/pragnabattula-site/README.md

 # portofolio

 Hey! welcome to my portofolio.

 Its coming tomorrow when i learn html and css with Tanay Pratap sir on Youtube.

+For now I know:

+1. JavaScript
+1. Node.JS
+1. Repl.it
+1. CHALK